datazoompuc/datazoom.social/README.md

 4.  **panel**: Which panel algorithm to apply to this data.
 There are three options:

-    - `none`: No panel build.
-Returns the original data.
-If `raw_data = TRUE`, data is still split into panel files.
+    - `none`: No panel is built.
+If `raw_data = TRUE`, returns the original data.
+Otherwise, creates some extra treated variables.
     - `basic`: Performs basic identification steps for creating households and individual identifiers for panel construction
     - `advanced`: Performs advanced identification steps for creating